 Acid reflux affects up to 14% of the world’s population.
 There is a common misconception that acid reflux is caused solely by overconsumption of acidic foods and drinks, such as citrus fruits or coffee.
-The truth is there is more to what triggers acid reflux than meets the eye.
-While your diet can be highly impactful in preventing acid reflux, there are more factors to take into consideration - for example, what you do after you finish a meal, what are your sleeping habits, and more.
+There is more to what triggers acid reflux than meets the eye.
+While your diet can be highly impactful in preventing acid reflux, there are more factors to consider - for example, what you do after you finish a meal, your sleeping habits, and more.

 While there are over-the-counter medications you can take for acid reflux, there is a vast range of preventive methods you should include in your daily routine to alleviate persistent heartburn.
-In this article, you will find information about the causes of acid reflux, the lifestyle changes that help prevent it, as well as home remedies for persistent heartburn.
+In this article, you will find information about the causes of acid reflux, the lifestyle changes that help prevent it, and home remedies for persistent heartburn.

 Gastroesophageal reflux disease (GERD)

-If you’re having these symptoms periodically, you shouldn’t be too alarmed!
+You shouldn't be too alarmed if you’re having these symptoms periodically!
 Mild cases of acid reflux happen to most adults, primarily when a balanced diet and exercise routine haven’t been maintained recently.
 Frequent or chronic heartburn may however cause inflammation, bleeding and narrowing of the esophagus, and increase the risk of esophageal cancer.

 What causes acid reflux?